-Every home surely generates a lot garbages daily.
+Every home surely generates a lot of garbages daily.
 This could be classified as either organic and inorganic waste.
 On a daily basis, an average household garbage sums up to 3-7 kilos.
 This includes both the inorganic and organic wastes we get with our everyday living.
 Garbage or waste disposal is a very big problem that the world is facing nowadays.

 Proper garbage management will help us maintain a wonderful and healthy living environment inside the house.
 It assures us that our future and health is being held safe by properly managing our wastes.
 Check out as we share some good and easy ways to manage garbage at home!